ran-labs/ranlib/README.md

 During development, you can actually test the `ran` CLI command via just running `ran`!

+### Creating Releases

+1. After committing your code changes, change the version of `pyproject.toml` accordingly.
+2. RUN `scripts/update-version.sh` (it will make an update version commit and push on your behalf--don't worry)

 ### Building from source

 You must be in the development environment as shown in the command above